From SQL Injection to Shell

 The following options are used:

-• http://vulnerable/FUZZ tells wfuzz to replace the word FUZZ in the URL by each value found in the dictionary.
+• http://vulnerable/FUZZ: tells wfuzz to replace the word FUZZ in the URL by each value from the dictionary.

-Wfuzz can also be used to detect PHP script on the server:
+wfuzz can also be used to detect PHP files on the server:

 $ python wfuzz.py -z file -f commons.txt --hc 404 http://vulnerable/FUZZ.php